HEATH ANDREW LEDGER

 He moved effortlessly between roles

 Hollywood called for a starring role opposite Julia Styles in the 1999 high school comedy, 10 Things I Hate About You, a less than mediocre takeoff on Shakespeare’s Taming of the Shrew.
 As weak as the film is, Heath Ledger owns the screen.
 Resisting the young hunk roles that poured in after 10 Things, surviving on Top Ramen, he waited for the right scripts.
 It paid off.
-Looking to diverse characters, he eventually moved effortlessly between genres: the Revolutionary War rebel (shown above left) at odds with his battle-weary father, played Mel Gibson, in The Patriot; the hard-drinking, beaten down son of an embittered death row prison guard (Billy Bob Thornton) in the low-budget, racially-charged Monster’s Ball; the pursued outlaw in the Australian period drama Ned Kelly and the notorious womanizer in the romantic comedy Casanova.
-Not until Terry Gilliam’s inconsistent fairytale The Brothers Grimm, however, did Ledger gain a sense of his acting chops.
+Looking to diverse characters, he eventually moved effortlessly between genres: the Revolutionary War rebel at odds with his battle-weary father, played Mel Gibson, in The Patriot; the hard-drinking, beaten down son of an embittered death row prison guard (Billy Bob Thornton) in the low-budget, racially-charged Monster’s Ball; the pursued outlaw in the Australian period drama Ned Kelly and the notorious womanizer in the romantic comedy Casanova.
+Not until Terry Gilliam’s inconsistent fairy tale, The Brothers Grimm, however, did Ledger gain a sense of his acting chops.
 “Terry was the first director who saw me for what I could do,” he told Entertainment Weekly.
 “He challenged me and I was ready to earn my career and start over.”
 Unfortunately, the film bombed at the box office and was royally panned by critics, although Ledger’s nerdy Jacob Grimm remains the best thing about it.

-In The Dark Knight (2008), the latest in the Batman franchise (scheduled for release this summer), he takes on quite a different persona in The Joker (shown in still below), a murdering psychopath who paints his face like a macabre gargoyle and manifests chilling evil.
-The part is said to have weighed heavily on Ledger’s mind, contributed to his insomnia and depression over the loss of his relationship with Williams and separation from his child.
+In The Dark Knight (2008), the latest in the Batman franchise (scheduled for release this summer), he takes on quite a different persona in The Joker (shown below), a murdering psychopath who paints his face like a macabre gargoyle and manifests chilling evil.
+The part is said to have weighed heavily on Ledger’s mind, contributed to his insomnia and depression over the loss of his relationship with Williams, and separation from his child.
 In an interview with the New York Times last November, he complained of sleep deprivation, to the point where two Ambien bought him only an hour’s rest.